 Quasi- Object

-The conceptions of Quasi-Rule and Quasi-Object show that we do not cognize them under any principles or concepts, but by our habitual pre-rational cognitions, through the instinctive and practical reflection, self-controlling the outcome of such operations, while the reflective judgment is only indeterminate rationally.
+The conceptions of quasi-rule and quasi-object show that we do not cognize them under any principles or concepts, but by our habitual pre-rational cognitions, through instinctive and practical reflection, self-controlling the outcome of such operations, while the reflective judgment is only indeterminately rationally.

 When we reflect (even animals reflect though only instinctively, i.e., in reference not to acquiring a concept, but to—say—determining an inclination), we need a principle just as much as we do when we determine, where the underlying concept of the object prescribes the rule to judgment and so takes the place of the principle.
-The principle by which we reflect on given objects of nature is this: that for all natural things concepts can be found that are determined empirically. … For if we were not allowed to presuppose this, and did not base our treatment of empirical presentations on this principle, then all our reflections would be performed merely haphazardly and blindly, and hence without our having basis for expecting that this [reflection] is in agreement with nature.
+The principle by which we reflect on given objects of nature is this: that for all natural things, concepts can be found that are determined empirically. … For if we were not allowed to presuppose this, and did not base our treatment of empirical presentations on this principle, then all our reflections would be performed merely haphazardly and blindly, and hence without our having a basis for expecting that this [reflection] is in agreement with nature.
 (Kant, CJ: V, 211’-212’; cf. V, 211’-216’; Nesher, 2002b: V.5.)

-Indeed, we have to understand the difference between reflection in general, which is instinctive and practical, and the rational, self-conscious and self-controlled operation of our cognition, whereby the former is used in determining an inclination and the latter for determining intention, knowledge and conduct.
-However, this is different from the reflection in Aesthetic judgment, which controls only our subjective feelings of pleasure and beauty, without being any knowledge of objects, as with the Logical judgment, and yet not “be performed merely haphazardly and blindly” (Kant, CJ: V, 211’-212’).
-The artist achieves the beauty of a created artwork when he is satisfied with the harmony that exists in it between his Intellectual Ideas and the exhibited Aesthetic Ideas in the art.
-But how can this be done and explained?
-Is it possible in Kant’s conception of the reflective judgment of subjective feeling without being proved true and public under its proof-conditions or rather, it cannot be an aesthetic judgment?
+Indeed, we must understand the difference between reflection in general, which is instinctive and practical, and the rational, self-conscious, and self-controlled operation of our cognition.
+Whereas the former is used in determining an inclination, the latter is used for determining intention, knowledge, and conduct.
+However, this is different from the reflection involved in aesthetic judgment, which controls only our subjective feelings of pleasure and beauty, without involving any knowledge of objects, as with the logical judgment, and yet it is not “performed merely haphazardly and blindly” (Kant, CJ: V, 211’-212’).
+The artist achieves the beauty of a created artwork when he is satisfied with the harmony that holds between his intellectual ideas and the exhibited aesthetic ideas in the art.
+But how can this be achieved and explained?
+Is it possible in Kant’s conception of the reflective judgment of subjective feeling without being proved true and public under its proof conditions or rather, it cannot be an aesthetic judgment?

 [18]